Antonín Sochor: Post war and death

-His death is still fraught with some ambiguity.
+Antonín Sochor's death is still fraught with some ambiguity.
 Many people have been and are convinced that it was not an accident, but a carefully planned assassination.
 He became uncomfortable with some of the powerful people of the new regime, especially Bedřich Reicin.
 When Sochor was returning from Israel in 1949, his plane was attacked by an unidentified fighter during a flight and had to make an emergency landing in Malta.
 This was later referred to as the first assassination attempt on Sochor.
 His son Ludvík also confirmed that they were striving for his life, stating in his memoirs that his father had talked to his mother that his car had been shot twice, that they wanted to kill him and that he would no longer take a step without a loaded submachine gun.
 It has been also said that doctors were informed deliberately about his injuries after the crash, however the then chief physician of the airborne battalion in Stráž pod Ralskem, Zdeněk Klouček, stated that Sochor's injuries were so serious that it would not be possible to save his life even by today's means.